chrisPieper/raspberrypi/README.md

 # raspberrypi
 Projects related to controlling the Raspberry Pi.
-The control works but I still have clean-up to do.
+The code will authenticate before issuing the control command.